citcall/sample-php/README.md

 $smsotp = $citcall->smsotp([
 	'senderid' => 'citcall',
 	'msisdn' => MSISDN,
-	'text' => 'Test message OTP from the Citcall PHP'
+	'text' => 'Test message OTP from the Citcall PHP', 'callback_url' => CALLBACK_URL //Webhook URL where delivery status for the result will be posted (Overwrites your default account callback URL).
 ]);
 ```